MicrosoftDocs/learn/learn-pr/student-evangelism/build-ml-model-with-azure-stream-analytics/includes/2-azure-storage.md

 ## Deploy a simulated camera array

 The next task is to create a Node.js app that simulates an array of motion-activated cameras.
-The cameras upload photos taken in the wild to the storage account's `photos` container.
+The cameras upload photos that are taken in the wild to the storage account's `photos` container.

 1. If Node.js isn't installed on your computer, go to [https://nodejs.org/](https://nodejs.org/?azure-portal=true) and install it now.
 To check whether Node.js is installed and the version that's installed, in a Command Prompt or terminal window, run this command: